 Mandate: Our goal is to be a community where students feel at home and always welcome; to model Christ's love by supporting and encouraging each other; and to create an open space where students can discuss how faith and medicine connect.
 Everyone is welcome, Christian or not.

-Description: We meet every Wednesday night, 7:30 pm, at the Cottles' house for dinner.
-We also have the opportunity to attend a student retreat in January, a leadership retreat in spring, and other conferences/meetings in spring and fall.
+Description: We meet every Wednesday night, 7:00 pm, at the Cottles' house for dinner.
+We also have the opportunity to attend a student retreat in January and other events and speakers throughout the year on a variety of topics related to medicine and faith including a Welcome BBQ and CARMS night.

 Contact: mmcottle@mac.com